Process Safety

 Target Results

-(Excluding some affiliates such as Asahi Kasei Homes)
+(Excluding certain subsidiaries and affiliates such as Asahi Kasei Homes)